mirjak/draft-kuehlewind-masque-connect-ip/draft-kuehlewind-masque-connect-ip.md

 The chosen IP flow model is selected due to several advantages:

   * Minimized per packet overhead: The per packet overhead is reduced to basic framing of the IP payload for each IP packet and flow identifiers.
+This enables a larger effective Maximum Transmission Unit (MTU) than tunnel mode.

   * Shared functionality with CONNECT-UDP: The UDP flow proxying functionality of CONNECT-UDP will need to establish, store and process the same IP header